-Most of the original windows remain, but the few that were removed are now in new locations โ one providing light into the powder room, another placed between the master vanity and shower.
-Ceiling rafters were reused as tie beams in the living room and master bedroom.
-Existing door knobs, light fixtures, and sinks were shuffled around until they found a home… Continue below to see the before and after floor plans!
+Most of the original windows have been retained, with a select few being thoughtfully relocatedโ€”one now illuminating the powder room, while another graces the space between the master vanity and shower.
+Ceiling rafters have been repurposed as tie beams in the living room and master bedroom.
+Existing door knobs, light fixtures, and sinks were shuffled around until they found their ideal placements.
+Scroll down to see the before and after floor plans!

 The kitchen was moved to the back of the house and has large windows open to the backyard.
 The ceiling in the front den was vaulted while walls of bookshelves were added, extending to the ceiling.
 The living room ceiling was also vaulted.